-Shannon Gardner (Head Teacher) — Shannon Gardner has a real passion for building relationships with families and working as a team to nurture children and help them develop a love of learning.
+Teacher Shannon has a real passion for building relationships with families and working as a team to nurture children and help them develop a love of learning.
 She graduated from the University of Maine with a B.S. in Elementary Education with a concentration in psychology.
 She then moved to Seattle where she worked at a large, NAEYC accredited child care center for nearly 18 years.
 She held various positions while there, including assistant and lead teacher, program supervisor, and assistant director.
-While not developing the minds of the young children she teaches, Shannon enjoys traveling, knitting, reading, playing games and spending time with friends.
+Teacher Shannon has been with Madison Park Cooperative Preschool since 2012 serving first as Head Teacher and since 2019 as School Director.